danielbeehn/splashcast/README.md

 3. *Prefer HD Images* - Will display higher-quality (but slower loading) backgrounds for use on HD displays.

 More features and settings are planned for later releases!

+<a name="history"></a>

+## Release History

+*Dec 24, 2020* - Version 2.0 release.
+Features include a new app design, along with a 5-day forecast and the ability to refresh the weather forecast independently of the background image.

+*June 1, 2020* - Initial 1.0 release.
+Features include current weather conditions, along with the ability to switch between metric/imperial units, and SD/HD images.

 <a name="legal"></a>